Wesxdz/kahlo-yawn/_posts/birth.md

 Prepare a cradle slot for your virtual child in our alpha server launching 2024: they'll grow and learn together in realtime with the first peer group of fantasy child simulations in the history of planet Earth!

-Scribble your dreams in our [**Child Simulation Parent Understanding Form**](https://docs.google.com/forms/d/e/1FAIpQLSdTo15Ee-No2Xqr27R7CAbG3UJW9SsavyHsxBCFY7et2_FOtQ/viewform?usp=sf_link) if you'd like to participate
+*Scribble your daydream in our **[Child Simulation Parent Understanding Form]**(https://docs.google.com/forms/d/e/1FAIpQLSdTo15Ee-No2Xqr27R7CAbG3UJW9SsavyHsxBCFY7et2_FOtQ/viewform?usp=sf_link) if you'd like to participate.
 ## **62/64 cradles remain**

 We hope you love your fantasy child as much as Frida Kahlo and Diego Rivera.